resthub/resthub.org/backbone-stack.rst

 Please note that it is mandatory to prefix your global events with ``!`` to differenciate them from DOM events.
 You will always have to use the ``!`` prefix to reference events later (see :ref:`pubsub-usage` for samples).

-With this mechanism, PubSub subscribings are automatically declared on View construction, as DOM Events : **You don't have to call PubSub.on on these declared events**.
+With this mechanism, PubSub subscribings are automatically declared on View construction, as DOM Events: **You don't have to call PubSub.on on these declared events**.
-In the same way, PubSub subscribings for this View are automatically removed during a Backbone ``dispose()`` method call : **You don't have either to call PubSub.off on these declared events**.
+In the same way, PubSub subscribings for this View are automatically removed during a Backbone ``dispose()`` method call: **You don't have either to call PubSub.off on these declared events**.

 Obviously, it is still possible for you to explicitely call ``on`` and ``off`` in your view on other global events that you don't want to or you can't declare on events hash (e.g. for more dynamic needs).
 But don't forget to bind ``this` when declaring subscription: